winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     allow all witnesses or all committe members, each as a group, to be feed producers.
 * ``Feed Producers``:
     Feed producers are chosen by the issuer in list format by 1.2.x user_id.
-    The feed producer publishes 4 rates to the blockchain for each MPA, the median of these price feeds is the oracle which enforces the outcome of margin loans:
+    The feed producer publishes 4 rates to the blockchain for each MPA (price and 3
+    coefficients: CER, MSSR, and MCR), the element wise median of these price feeds is the oracle which enforces the outcome of margin loans:
     * ``price feed (FEED)``:
         Each feed producer, assigned by the asset issuer, may publish a price feed.
 The feed represents the price of the MPA, relative to its short backing asset.
 Each